MojitoShader/mini-Quoridor-AI-vs.-AI/README.md

 # mini-Quoridor-AI-vs.-AI

 **Mini Quoridor AI vs. AI**
-This repository contains a compact implementation of the Quoridor board game, in which two autonomous agents compete by navigating their pawn to the opposite side while placing walls to impede their opponent.
+This repository contains a compact implementation of the Quoridor board game by GABRIELE TROVATO, in which two autonomous agents compete by navigating their pawn to the opposite side while placing walls to impede their opponent.
 Here a video of the two AI's playing: https://www.youtube.com/watch?v=kIrv7xb_VHA
 ---